LostAsleep/RadioStreamDeck/README.md

 # RadioStreamDeck
 * My try to use / adapt the Stream Deck for the daily needs of a radiologist.
-* This has to work on a Windows 10 64 bit machine without root access.
+* This has to work on a Windows 10 64bit machine without root access.
+* The Stream Deck needs an usb driver to work properly.
+Windows needs the `hidapi.dll` DLL.
+   * You can find `hidapi.dll` on the [releases page of the libUSB GitHub project][hidapir].
+   * The 32 bit version seems to work just fine on Windows 10 64bit

 ## Used/Useful packages
 * The basis for this is - of course - the [Python Elgato Stream Deck Library][pesdl]